zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

     }
 ```

-The message has the key `apiml.common.tlsError`, and the message number `AML0105`, and content that explains details about the message.
+The message has the key `apiml.common.tlsError`, and message number `AML0105`.
+The content explains details about the message.

 If you receive this message, import the certificate of your service or the CA that signed it to the truststore of the API Mediation Layer as described previously.